wptide/docs/docpress/docpress-base/fixture/onmount/docs/premise.md

 However, you have a few problems with this approach.

 - **Not testable** — You can't make unit tests from this code.
 To test this, you will need to load the entire page, simulate a click, and see if it worked.
 There's no easy way to test it in isolation.
-- **Not reusable** — When there are 2 `.js-expandable-nav` elements in the page, this will break.
+- **Not reusable** — When there are 2 `.js-expandable-nav` elements on the page, this will break.
 This isn't a concern at first, but it certainly hampers code reusability.
 - **Not for dialog boxes** — Since it triggers on a `document.ready` event, it doesn't work on elements loaded later.
 There's no easy way to retrigger this code, either, which you would want to do for when content is loaded remotely (like in a dialog box).
 - **No cleanups** — What happens when `.js-expandable-nav` exits the DOM (eg, the dialog box was closed)?
 In a more complex scenario, you will want to do cleanup such as unbinding event handlers.